LLNL/camp/docs/sphinx/user_guide/feature/resource.rst

 ^^^^^^^^^^^^^^^

 Resource hashes make using resources as keys in data structures like unordered maps possible.
 Each resource corresponding to a unique device stream or queue will get a hash.
-However, since all Host resource IDs will be the same (because there is only one `stream of execution` on the Host), users should be cautious when using the Host resource as a key.
+However, since all Host resources will be the same (because there is only one `stream of execution` on the Host), users should be cautious when using the Host resource as a key.
 For example, ``std::unordered_map<Host, Value> map`` would only ever have one entry.